 Plus, it can make your house feel cooler in the summer as the insulated cavity will prevent some of the suns heat from entering the walls.

-Most questions or concerns can be resolved swiftly and efficiently so please do not hesitate to speak to a member of our customer services team.
+Most questions or concerns about insulating your house walls can be resolved swiftly and efficiently, so feel free to speak to a member of our customer services team.

-Your new cavity wall insulation will last for the lifetime of your home.
-It is maintenance free.
+Your new cavity wall insulation is maintenance free and will last for the lifetime of your home.